chetotam/HelloVoxel/README.md

 # HelloVoxel
-HelloVoxel is dead simple 3D endless runner game being developed in C++ and OpenGL.
+HelloVoxel is dead simple 3D endless runner game being developed in C++ and OpenGL as my C++/gamedev learning effort.
 It uses GLFW library to handle window/context creation and gathering input, GLAD extension loader for OpenGL and GLM for math.
-The only aim of this project for me is learning basic game engine design concepts.
 Currently it's in kind of pre-alpha stage, a lot of things are missing.

 ![Hello Voxel](hellovoxel.jpg?raw=true "Hello Voxel")

-Gameplay is quite simple, your task as to go as far as you can avoiding collisions with obstacles (latter is optional at least until I implement collision detection ¯\_(ツ)_/¯ yes, no collision checking for now, this game is far from ready)
+Gameplay is quite simple, your task as to go as far as you can avoiding collisions with obstacles (latter is optional at least until I implement collision detection ¯\\_(ツ)_/¯)

 When finished it would be something like Voxel Rush mobile game by HyperBees.